 So, you do not have to read a library full of investment how-to books before diving into the game.
 There are many robo advisors on the internet, and more are popping up every day or so it seems.

 Here are some of the best and most popular robo advisors.
 Betterment, Wealthfront, Charles Schwab Intelligent Portfolios, and Future Advisor are some of the most popular robo advisors nowadays.
 They provide a wealth of information to their investors to help them every step of the way.

 I personally have been using Betterment for a couple of years now.
 I love the ETFs that they offer their investors.
 It’s a simple way to “set it and forget it” with your investments.
 The robo advisor does all the work for you.
 Open a Betterment account now!

 Of course, robo advisors aren’t perfect.
 So, if this way of investing is something you’ve been considering, then check out the pros and cons of robo advisors.

 Pro: Robo Advisors are Excellent for Beginners

-If you don’t know much about investing and do not have the time, interest, or energy to be constantly reading stock market news, then letting a robo advisor do all the work for you could be an excellent compromise.
+If you don’t know much about investing and do not have the time, interest, or energy to be constantly reading the stock market news, then letting a robo advisor do all the work for you could be an excellent compromise.

 Robo advisors operate with computer algorithms such as the Noble Prize-winning investment option from Betterment.
-These algorithms are designed to maximize the potential of your portfolio through blending different stock, bond, and mutual fund options based on your expressed needs, while minimizing losses during bear market times.
+These algorithms are designed to maximize the potential of your portfolio through blending different stock, bond, and mutual fund options based on your expressed needs while minimizing losses during bear market times.